chvancooten/NimPackt-v1/README.md

 ## Wishlist

 - Support shellcode wrapping using separate Nim templates
-- Replace encoding with encryption
 - Provide option to deploy `Project5` to unhook API calls before execution
 - Provide option to pack as dll library
+- A CobaltStrike plugin 🤗